 Wayzata Zoning Code

 The long-term vision laid out in the Comprehensive Plan is implemented through development regulations found in the Wayzata Zoning Code.
 It is a complex document administered and enforced by the Community Development Department of the City.
 The Planning Commission utilizes the Zoning Code to review development applications and make recommendations to the City Council.
-It is customary to updating zoning regulations every ten years after the each decennial update to the Comprehensive Plan.
+It is customary to update zoning regulations every ten years after the decennial update to the Comprehensive Plan.